cbissue28/mentalHealthPlatform/README.md

 •	Appointments are 30 minutes long

-•	Students only allowed one therapy session a day
+•	Students are only allowed one therapy session a day

 ## Access Online